Static in Stereo

-Static in Stereo was a Canadian band consisting of vocalist/guitarist Todd Kerns, his brothers John Kerns and Ryan Kerns, and drummer Scott McCargar.
-They released a self-titled first album in 2002, and it spawned a Canadian TV and radio hit "Before My Time".
+Static in Stereo is a Canadian band consisting of vocalist/guitarist Todd Kerns, his brothers John Kerns and Ryan Kerns, and drummer Scott McCargar.
+Their debut album Static in Stereo released 9 July 2001 and spawned a Canadian TV and radio hit "Before My Time".
 In 2002, the band was nominated for a Canadian Radio Music Award for "Best New Group".

 History

-After ten years of accumulating success in the 1990s as Canadian alternative rock-band, Age of Electric, the band eventually dissolved to form other musical projects, one of which was Static in Stereo.
+After ten years of accumulating success in the 1990s as Canadian alternative rock-band The Age of Electric, the band eventually dissolved to form other musical projects, one of which was Static in Stereo.
 Two of the band members, also brothers, Todd and John Kerns teamed up to form Static in Stereo with the goal of creating an album reminiscent of their musical influences growing up in Lanigan, Saskatchewan.
-In 2000, Static in Stereo released the very personal self-titled first album that documented their struggles and new-found energy after the break-up of Age of Electric.
+In 2001, Static in Stereo released their self-titled album that documented their struggles and new-found energy after the break-up of The Age of Electric.

-From Age of Electric to Static in Stereo
+From The Age of Electric to Static in Stereo

-Before Static in Stereo was Age of Electric, which was hailed as one of Canada’s leading alternative rock bands of the 1990s.
+Before Static in Stereo was The Age of Electric, which was hailed as one of Canada's leading alternative rock bands of the 1990s.
 The group consisted of Todd and John Kerns and brothers Ryan and Kurt Dahle.
-The group met while growing up in small town Saskatchewan and formed Age of Electric in 1989.
+The group met while growing up in Saskatchewan and formed The Age of Electric in 1989.
 The group received some success with the release of their EP Ugly in 1993; however, their commercial triumph followed the major label releases of their two last albums The Age of Electric (1995) and Make a Pest a Pet (1997).
 The band's last album went gold in Canada (sold more than 50,000 albums).
 Their hard-rock edge attracted audiences as they toured with bands such as Our Lady Peace.
 By the late 1990s, the Dahle brothers had begun releasing albums with their side project Limblifter and the Kerns brothers had begun writing music that was going in a different direction.
 In 1999, the band broke up and soon Static in Stereo was formed.